instructlab/instructlab/README.md

 ## Contributing

-Check out our [contributing](CONTRIBUTING/CONTRIBUTING.md) guide to learn how to contribute to the Labrador CLI.
+Check out our [contributing](CONTRIBUTING/CONTRIBUTING.md) guide to learn how to contribute to the Instruct Lab CLI.